shaik-rehna/Anomaly-Detection-in-Pedestrian-Surveillance-Videos/Pre-trained_YOLOv5_detector_based_pipeline/README.md

 * DeepSORT is employed to perform multi-object tracking across frames.

-* A rule-based anomaly detection mechanism is implemented
+* A Rule-based anomaly detection based on velocity and objects is implemented